Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Detecting Transiting Exoplanets

 The injection and recovery results give the probability that a given transit signal is detected.
 To understand the full survey efficiency, we must also consider the probability that a given planet has an inclination such that a transit occurs from our line of sight ($p_\mathrm{tra}$) as well as the probability that the planet transits at least the minimum number of times to be detected, also known as the window function ($p_\mathrm{win}$).
 In our yield simulations these probabilities are computed directly for each source, however it is worth calculating these values for the survey as a whole to understand the overall transit detection efficiency.
 We define the survey efficiency, $\eta$, as the total likelihood that a planet is detected in the GBTDS, expressed mathematically as, $\eta = p_\mathrm{tra} \times p_\mathrm{win} \times p_\mathrm{det}$.
 We show this efficiency for a Sun-like star at the bright and dim limits of our sample in Figure \ref{fig:survey_efficiency}.

 For this figure we calculated the average survey efficiency for a Sun-like star with a few simplifying assumptions.
-Note, this is different from our yield calculations where we simulate an actual exoplanet population before determining which planets are detected. $p_\mathrm{det}$ is calculated for each point in the $a, R_p$ plane using the results of the injection tests in the previous section, and the model for $S/N_{\rm exp}$.
-Because we are considering an average planet, rather than $n_\mathrm{tran}$ directly, we estimate $n_\mathrm{tran}$ by dividing the product of the observing baseline and duty cycle by the orbital period, and assume circular orbits when calculating the transit duration, $t_\mathrm{dur}$.
+Note, this is different from our yield calculations in the next section where we simulate an actual exoplanet population before determining which planets are detected. $p_\mathrm{det}$ is calculated for each point in the $a, R_p$ plane using the results of the injection tests in the previous section, and the model for $S/N_{\rm exp}$.
+Because we are considering an average planet, rather than $n_\mathrm{tran}$ directly, we estimate $n_\mathrm{tran}$ by dividing the product of the observing baseline and duty cycle by the orbital period.

 $p_\mathrm{tra}$ is calculated assuming a circular orbit and under the simplifying assumption that $R_p\ll R_\star$, so that $p_\mathrm{tra} \approx R_\star / a$.
 This assumption may be reasonable even for larger planet to star radius ratios.
 While we do not consider vetting efficiency in this work, in the actual survey events that are ambiguous planet candidates are more likely to be rejected due to the large number of stars being searched, thus lowering the detection efficiency for transits with a large impact parameter.
 This assumption is also present in our methodology for determining whether a planet transits its host star (see section \ref{sec:simplanets}).